Matcha Taiyō 太陽

 Premium Ceremonial Grade.

-Grown and produced by the Nakai family, the current being the eighth generation to carry on the craft and tradition of authentic, premium organic tea.
-About 40 years ago, the family returned to the organic way of farming by abandoning chemical fertilizers and pesticides and instead, let nature do what it has always done...take care of itself.
+Grown and produced by the Nakai family, the current being the eighth generation to carry on the craft and tradition of authentic, loose leaf organic tea.
+In 1980 the family returned to the traditional way of farming by abandoning chemical fertilizers and pesticides and instead, let nature do what it has always done...take care of herself.

 ○ Origin: Wazuka-cho, Japan